crateio/distutils2/docs/source/distutils/apiref.rst

 .. function:: newer_group(sources, target[, missing='error'])

-   Return true if *target* is out-of-date with respect to any file listed in *sources*  In other words, if *target* exists and is newer than every file in *sources*, return false; otherwise return true. *missing* controls what we do when a source file is missing; the default (``'error'``) is to blow up with an :exc:`OSError` from  inside :func:`os.stat`; if it is ``'ignore'``, we silently drop any missing source files; if it is ``'newer'``, any missing source files make us assume that *target* is out-of-date (this is handy in "dry-run" mode: it'll make you pretend to carry out commands that wouldn't work because inputs are missing, but that doesn't matter because you're not actually going to run the commands).
+   Return true if *target* is out-of-date with respect to any file listed in *sources*.
+In other words, if *target* exists and is newer than every file in *sources*, return false; otherwise return true. *missing* controls what we do when a source file is missing; the default (``'error'``) is to blow up with an :exc:`OSError` from inside :func:`os.stat`; if it is ``'ignore'``, we silently drop any missing source files; if it is ``'newer'``, any missing source files make us assume that *target* is out-of-date (this is handy in "dry-run" mode: it'll make you pretend to carry out commands that wouldn't work because inputs are missing, but that doesn't matter because you're not actually going to run the commands).

 :mod:`distutils.dir_util` --- Directory tree operations